The first step is understanding the goal. For me, that goal was financial freedom. But what exactly does that even mean?

 At age 20, I began saving and investing a large portion of my earnings—income initially from a job at a grocery store, later from a job at a restaurant, and finally from my first job as an engineer.

-Over the subsequent 15 years, my investments earned an annualized return of 11%.
-By age 35, those investments had grown enough to provided the freedom I needed to quit my job and finance a new business—which ultimately allowed me to live where I wanted, doing the work I love.
+Over the years, my investments earned an annualized return of 11%.
+By age 35, those investments had grown enough to provided the freedom I needed to quit my job and finance a new business—ultimately allowing me to live where I wanted, doing the work I love.

 It all starts with saving